 To attach to the you can double-click it's entry or use the Resume selected experiment button.

-The configuration window of each network layer node (PC, host and router) also has the Custom startup configuration field.
+The configuration window of each network layer node (PC, Host, Router, NAT64 and Click router) also has the Custom startup configuration field.
 In order to view or edit the generated startup configuration click on the Editor button as shown in Figure 5.10.

 In a newly opened window, write a new configuration name and click Create.
 An empty configuration file will be created.
-By clicking on Fill defaults, in case of a PC, host or router with the static routing model, the default configuration consists of ifconfig and route commands with the /bin/sh shell.
+By clicking on Fill defaults, in case of a non-router network layer node or a router node with the static routing model, the default configuration consists of ifconfig and route commands with the /bin/sh shell.
 Figure 5.11 shows the created default configuration.

 NOTE: After starting the network simulation, the new/custom configuration will be considered only if Custom startup configuration is enabled.
 This is done by checking the Enabled check box in the Custom startup config field in Figure 5.10.